 LEASE advised that personal signatures of association members was not a legal requirement for such recognition and after pressing the point with the agents they finally provided a letter granting formal recognition.

 Formal recognition of a tenants’ association can be given by written notice by the landlord to the secretary of the association; or by a certificate of the First-tier Tribunal (Property Chamber).
-Formal recognition by the landlord or the Panel confers certain rights, such as being consulted over major works; over a change of managing agent; over appointment of a surveyor under the Housing Act 1996.
+Formal recognition by the landlord or the Panel confers certain rights, such as being consulted over major works; over a change of managing agent; over the appointment of a surveyor under the Housing Act 1996.

 More information you might find useful: